doerodney/terraform/training/terraform_info.md

 Terraform does not come with a configuration management system.
 Terraform provisions the infrastructure, then it is necessary to delegate to a configuration management system.

 In AWS, it is possible using CloudFormation to define an AWS::CloudFormation::Init object that contains metadata that is used to configure the instance upon completion of provisioning.
 To do this, it is necessary to:
-*       Define the metadata and add it as the Metadata attribute on the AWS::EC2::Instance object.
+*       Define the metadata
+*       Add it as the Metadata attribute on the AWS::EC2::Instance object.
 *       Define the UserData attribute on the AWS::EC2::Instance to invoke the cfn-init utility, which would interpret the metatdata content to:
         *       Install packages
         *       Create groups